colalb1/OptiMap/README.md

 ### SIMD-Accelerated Swiss Table Probing

-The lookup process is the most critical operation and has been heavily optimized using SIMD instructions.
-Instead of a naive linear probe checking one slot at a time, optimap processes groups of 16 slots in parallel.
+The lookup process is heavily optimized via SIMD instructions; it processes 16 slots in parallel instead linear probing naively.

 * Decoupled Metadata Array (`m_ctrl`): The map maintains a contiguous `int8_t` array where each byte corresponds to a slot in the main bucket array.
-This array is exceptionally cache-friendly; a single 64-byte cache line holds the metadata for 64 slots.
+This array is cache-friendly; a single 64-byte cache line holds the metadata for 64 slots.

-* H1/H2 Hash Partitioning: A 64-bit hash is partitioned into two components:
+* `H1`/`H2` Hash Partitioning: A 64-bit hash is partitioned into two components:
-    * H1 (Lower Bits): Determines the starting group index for a probe sequence (hash & (capacity - 1))
+    * `H1` (Lower): Determines the starting group index for a probe sequence (hash & (capacity - 1))
-    * H2 (Upper 7 Bits): A "fingerprint" of the hash stored in the metadata array.
-The 8th bit (MSB) is reserved as a state flag, where a 1 indicates an EMPTY (0b10000000) or DELETED (0b11111110) slot, and 0 indicates a FULL slot.
+    * `H2` (Upper): A "fingerprint" of the hash stored in the metadata array.
+The $8^{th}$ bit (MSb) is reserved as a state flag, where a `1` indicates an EMPTY (`0b10000000`) or DELETED (`0b11111110`) slot. `0` indicates a FULL slot.

-* Parallel Lookup with SSE2: The probing mechanism is executed with SSE2 intrinsics:
+* Parallel Lookup with `SSE2`: The probing mechanism is executed with `SSE2` intrinsics:
-    * A 16-byte chunk of the metadata array is loaded into a __m128i register.
+    * A 16-byte chunk of the metadata array is loaded into a [`__m128i`](https://learn.microsoft.com/en-us/cpp/cpp/m128i?view=msvc-170) register.
-    * The target H2 fingerprint is broadcast across another __m128i register using _mm_set1_epi8.
+    * The target `H2` fingerprint is broadcast across another `__m128i` register using [`_mm_set1_epi8`](https://www.cs.virginia.edu/~cr4bd/3330/S2018/simdref.html).
-    * A single _mm_cmpeq_epi8 instruction performs a parallel byte-wise comparison, identifying all slots in the group that match the H2 fingerprint.
+    * A single `_mm_cmpeq_epi8` instruction performs a parallel byte-wise comparison, identifying all slots in the group that match the `H2` fingerprint.
-    * The 128-bit result is compacted into a 16-bit bitmask via _mm_movemask_epi8.
+    * The 128-bit result is compacted into a 16-bit bitmask via `_mm_movemask_epi8`.

 If this bitmask is non-zero, it signifies one or more potential matches.
-The algorithm then uses a bit-scan intrinsic (__builtin_ctz or _BitScanForward) to identify the index of each potential match.
-Only then is the more expensive full key comparison performed by accessing the main bucket array.
-This strategy filters out the vast majority of non-matching slots using a few, highly efficient CPU instructions.
+The algorithm then uses a bit-scan intrinsic ([`__builtin_ctz`](https://gcc.gnu.org/onlinedocs/gcc/Bit-Operation-Builtins.html) or [`_BitScanForward`](https://learn.microsoft.com/en-us/cpp/intrinsics/bitscanforward-bitscanforward64?view=msvc-170)) to identify the index of each potential match.
+Then the more expensive full-key comparison is performed by accessing the main bucket array.
+This strategy filters out the majority of non-matching slots using a few, efficient CPU instructions.

 ### Memory Layout and Data Locality